TomParadise/Year1Portfolio/about.md

 I most enjoy implementing interactive gameplay systems and mechanics with direct player feedback and response through an iterative design & implementation process.

-When I'm not working on my computer I love to express my creativity through projects such as drawing or creating clay miniatures.
+When I'm not working on my computer I love to express my creativity through projects such as drawing or creating clay miniatures as well as cooking and baking.

 <br/>
 <hr/>